DOSull/Spatial-Data-Science/labs/mini-project/anz-elections/README.md

 + [2020 General electorates](https://datafinder.stats.govt.nz/layer/104580-general-electorates-2020/)

 ## How I made these
-In case you are interested, I assembled the detailed results from the electorate-by-electorate details, using <a target="_blank" href="https://github.com/DOSull/Geog315/blob/master/labs/mini-project/anz-elections/pull-elections-data.ipynb">this python notebook</a>.
+In case you are interested, I assembled the detailed results from the electorate-by-electorate details, using this [R script](pull-elections-data.R?raw=true).

 If you'd like even more election data, try the Electoral Commission website, or for compiled data from earlier elections, use the [`nzelect` package](https://cran.r-project.org/web/packages/nzelect/vignettes/README.html).